zoltanctoth/ceu-cloud-class/aws.md

 ** Answer
 - Read after Write consistency for PUTS of new Objects
 - Eventual Consistency for overwrite PUTS and DELETES (can take some time to propagate)

-#### S3 is object based.
-What do objects consist of?

-** Answer
-- key (This is the name of the object)
-- value (This is the data and is made up of a sequence of bytes)
-- version ID (very important for versioning)
-- metadata (data about data you are storing)
-- subresources:
-  - Access Control Lists
-  - Torrent (not an exam topic)

 #### What are the different Tiers/Classes of storage for S3?